 Then think about whether you need to arrange short-term or long-term care.
 If you're recovering from a broken arm, you'll probably need short-term care.
 If you or a loved one has dementia, you may require long-term care.

 Do you require in-home care, or would you like help getting out and about?
 Or perhaps you or your loved one feeling a little lonely and are seeking companionship.
 In this case, you'll want a support worker who you get along well with.
 They may have similar hobbies and interests, and speak the same language.

 Put together a list of requirements to help you shape the ideal support worker.

 Once you have a good idea about what you need, consider who it is that will be providing the assistance.
 Will it be the same person each time?
 What are the your (or your loved one’s) values, interests and do they match up with the person providing support?
 Is the person helping you a local?
 What are their skills and are they able to assist in teaching new skills?

 A little help and assistance in everyday life can mean you or your loved one are making the most of life, getting out and about amongst the community, learning new skills and making new friends.
 It also carries the added benefit that family members are less stressed knowing their loved one who needs help has the supervision and care they need.

-Like Family is on a activity to reduce social isolation, harnessing the power of community to provide dedicated support for companionship and non-medical services due to ageing, illness or disability.
-We provide peace of mind as all our Social Carers are carefully screened, we are NDIS approved and have over 50 five-star Google reviews from our customers.
-Plus, we believe it shouldn’t break your budget to get the support you need, that’s why we offer an affordable $40/hr flat rate with no extra fees.
+Like Family is on a mission to reduce social isolation, harnessing the power of community to provide dedicated support for companionship and non-medical services due to ageing, illness or disability.
+We provide peace of mind as all our heroes are carefully screened, we are NDIS approved and have over 50 five-star Google reviews from our customers.
+Plus, we believe it shouldn’t break your budget to get the support you need, that’s why we offer an affordable $46/hr flat rate with no extra fees.